 BFA in Costume Construction

-Webster University's Conservatory of Theatre Arts has been a leader in innovative solutions to technical problems with highly skilled professionals and up to date equipment.
+Webster University's Conservatory of Theatre Arts is a leader in innovative solutions within technical theatre with highly skilled professionals and up-to-date equipment.
 The Conservatory Costume Shop executes the costumes for six shows in three different performance spaces.

-The costume construction emphasis supplies the costume construction student with the necessary skills in a classroom setting and then allows the student to execute those skills in a production setting.
+Costume construction majors learn about the construction process and then execute their costuming skills in a production setting.
 It is within these duel environments that students learn their craft.

 The first year of the program parallels that of Design.
 First year classes include Introduction to Drawing, 2D Design, 3D design, Figure Drawing, Visual History, Scenography, Drafting, Technical Production I and Introduction to Pattern Drafting.
 These classes insure all design/tech students finish the first year with the same professional vocabulary and expectations.
 The first year production experiences include work as a crew member, design assistant and wardrobe manager.

 The second year includes literature, design and skill driven classes.
 These classes include Theatre History, Major Dramatists, Fundamentals of Design, Rendering, Crew Management, Costume Construction, Draping and Pattern Drafting.
 The Second year production experiences include work as a draper, design assistant and crafts head.

 The third year includes both skill driven classes as well as the opportunity to study design, study abroad or explore an internship.
 Costume Construction as an art form is quite limited without the investigation and appreciation of visual design.
 Consequently costume construction students are encouraged to take design classes such as Costume Design I, Scene Design I, Lighting Design I , Makeup Design I and Scene Painting I as well as Millinery and Corset Construction.
 The third year production experiences include work as a milliner, design assistant and head draper.